crytic/building-secure-contracts/program-analysis/echidna/introduction/installation.md

 # Installation

-Echidna can be installed through docker or using the pre-compiled binary.
+Echidna can be installed either through Docker or by using the pre-compiled binary.

 ## MacOS

+To install Echidna on MacOS, simply run the following command:

-You can install Echidna with `brew install echidna`.
+`brew install echidna`.

-## Echidna through docker
+## Echidna via Docker

+To install Echidna using Docker, execute the following commands:

 ```bash
 docker pull trailofbits/eth-security-toolbox
 docker run -it -v "$PWD":/home/training trailofbits/eth-security-toolbox
 ```

-_The last command runs eth-security-toolbox in a docker container that has access to your current directory.
-You can change the files from your host and run the tools on the files through the container_
+_The last command runs the eth-security-toolbox in a Docker container, which will have access to your current directory.
+This allows you to modify the files on your host machine and run the tools on those files within the container._

-Inside docker, run :
+Inside Docker, execute the following commands:

 ```bash
 solc-select use 0.5.11